 The boring, but important details – an employee handbook

 Before we get onto the fun stuff which can be included, you’ll need to ensure that you’ve covered the essential details.
-Boring they may be, but rules are rules, and they should be detailed from the start, but that doesn’t mean you can’t present it in a format which employees will want to read.
+Boring they may be, but rules are rules, and they should be detailed from the start, but that doesn’t mean you can’t present it in a format that employees will want to read.

-To ensure that it is a document which gets read, refrain from using language which too corporate, and find a tone fits in with your business’s voice but is also approachable.
+To ensure that it is a document that gets read, refrain from using language which too corporate, and find a tone that fits in with your business’s voice but is also approachable.
 And ditch the PDF or stapled A4 document – invest in your handbook and make it visually pleasing.
 Just because something is colourful and fun doesn’t make it any less serious or demean it in any way, but it will ensure it gets read.

 The Office Essentials

 No matter your age, owning new stationery is still an exciting prospect.
-Get rid of any first-day worries if a pen or notebook has been forgotten but providing employees with anything stationery-wise that they may need in their first few weeks.
+Get rid of any first-day worries if a pen or notebook has been forgotten but provide employees with anything stationery-wise that they may need in their first few weeks.
 You’ll also ban cries of ‘I can never find a pen around here’ forever more.

 Stationery items you could provide in your pack include:

-- Diary / calendar
+- Diary / Calendar